Factsheet

 • Set rules and expectations around drug and alcohol use with your teenager.
 Discuss these rules together including the consequences for breaking them.

 • Don't supply alcohol to your teenager.
-A common misperception is that giving alcohol to young people helps them to develop health drinking habits.
+A common misperception is that giving alcohol to young people helps them to develop healthy drinking habits.
 Research shows that supplying alcohol to young people under the age of 18 can increase their risk of drinking earlier, drinking more when they do drink and experiencing problems with alcohol.

 4. Make time for your teenager